Recovery did not make my life any easier, but it did make it worth it.

-When I first got sober, I was riding on this high of “This is awesome!
+When I first got sober, I was riding this high of “This is awesome!
 I am changing my life for the better!
 I am finally doing it!”
-But it wasn’t long before that feeling wore off, and I was slapped in the face by the reality of “This is your life now, and you chose to get rid of the things that you were using to cope with it!”
+But it wasn’t long before that feeling wore off.
+I was slapped in the face by the reality of “This is your life now, and you chose to get rid of the things that you were using to cope with it!”

-When I first started sharing my story with the world, I was under this false impression that I needed to glorify the newly sober life I was living and prove how much better it was.
+When I first started sharing my story with the world, I was under the false impression that I needed to glorify the newly-sober life I was living and prove how much better it was.
 Don’t get me wrong; I am grateful for every day that I have been able to steer clear of my vices, but I no longer feel the need to convince others that life is easier because of it.
 Making that claim would be a lie.

-It was scary owning up to the truth of my situation, and coming to terms with the fact that I could not live my life the same as those who seemed to have a grasp on the whole moderation thing.
+It was scary owning up to the truth of my situation.
+I had to come to terms with the fact that I could not live my life the same way as people who seemed to have a grasp on the whole moderation thing.
 It was hard feeling like I had to put on this front to make other people comfortable around me, instead of just saying, “You know what?
 Recovery is hard every single day, but what’s important is that I am doing it!
 I am recovering!”

 I also feared what I had to lose by choosing sobriety as a way of life.
 I made the mistake of thinking there was something to lose in the first place.
 Instead, I had everything to gain.
 Sure, we may lose certain “friends,” and we may have to stop going to certain places, but in the end, we must do what is best for us, and recovery is the only way to get there.

 As time went on, I realized that I was always looking for a reason to stay in recovery.
 The only reason I needed was the belief that it would be worthy of my continuous pursuit.
 Recovery is just that — worthy of our effort.